Helmut01/replicateBE/README.md

 (9.4), Phoenix WinNonlin (6.4 – 8.1), STATISTICA (13), SPSS (22.0),
 Stata (15.0), and JMP (10.0.2).

-### Examples
+## Examples

-  - Evaluate the internal reference dataset 01 of [Annex II](https://www.ema.europa.eu/en/documents/other/31-annex-ii-statistical-analysis-bioequivalence-study-example-data-set_en.pdf "EMA, 21 September 2016")
+  - Evaluation of the internal reference dataset 01 of [Annex II](https://www.ema.europa.eu/en/documents/other/31-annex-ii-statistical-analysis-bioequivalence-study-example-data-set_en.pdf "EMA, 21 September 2016")
     by Method A.